haematologic/clindev-phonecall/README.md

 # Phone Call Challenge #

 Another challenge brought to you by the Clinical Developer's Club [Facebook Page](https://www.facebook.com/groups/257859457974818/)

 ### Introduction ###

 The NHS faces huge and worsening patient access challenges in Accident & Emergency, Hospital clinics and, of course, General Practice.
 This challenge is designed to explore one fictional part of the patient access problem and allow you to experiment with some real NHS data in a fictional context.
 All of this data is historic and otherwise redundant.
-This data has been released to Clinical Developers Club for research purposes as open source data under the  Creative Commons Licence: Attribution Non-Commercial No Derivatives (CC BY-NC-ND) [Link](https://creativecommons.org/licenses/by-nc-nd/4.0/)
+This data has been released to Clinical Developers Club for research purposes as open source data under the  Creative Commons Licence: Attribution Non-Commercial No Derivatives (CC BY-NC-ND) [Summary Link](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 ### The Scenario